Alemi7523/Alemi7523.github.io/index.md

 ### A Souvenir for Mom

-Talk to a girl in Jyannobi Pass with an exclamation mark on her head.
+Talk to a girl in Jynnobi Pass with an exclamation mark on her head.
 She will ask for Souvenir for her mom.

 At Terajuma Beach talk with the man on the Politoed Stall to receive a souvenir.

-Return to Jyannobi Pass and speak with the girl again, but she didn't think her mother would like that souvenir, so she asks you to try to buy one a Teila Resort.
+Return to Jynnobi Pass and speak with the girl again, but she didn't think her mother would like that souvenir, so she asks you to try to buy one a Teila Resort.